theramis/Snapper/docs/snapper/basics.md

 For more examples see [here](https://github.com/theramis/Snapper/tree/master/project/Tests/Snapper.Tests).

-For best practices in writing snapshot tests see [here](https://jestjs.io/docs/en/snapshot-testing#best-practices) for reccomendations from the jest team.
+For best practices in writing snapshot tests see [here](https://jestjs.io/docs/en/snapshot-testing#best-practices) for recommendations from the jest team.